 Nearly all bed manufacturers have a memory foam model in their range, and these beds are usually cheaper than hybrids (read our feature on what is a hybrid mattress to learn the difference between memory foam vs hybrid mattresses).

 So if you have a smaller budget, you’re probably looking at an all-foam option rather than a more expensive hybrid.
 However there are exceptions to that, depending on what mattress sale offers are running.
+Another budget-friendly option is to add a memory foam topper to change the sleep surface feel.
+Many of today's best mattress toppers are made of memory foam.

 - What is a mattress in a box?
 Key info explained